Operation Tempest: Łódź

 Operation Tempest in the area of the city of Łódź took place in summer and autumn of 1944, lasting from August 14 until November 26.
 Local Home Army mobilized here several units, such as the 25th Infantry Regiment under Major Rudolf Majewski.
 This regiment was stationed in forests near Przysucha: in August 1944, it carried out a number of attacks on German forces, destroying rail lines.
 The last battle of the 25th regiment took place on November 8, all together it lost 130 men.

 Among other units was 29th Kaniow Rifles Regiment, which operated near Brzeziny.
 On September 14, it captured a German warehouse at the station of Słotwiny near Koluszki.

 Outcome

 The Germans' suppression of the Warsaw Uprising, in the absence of Soviet assistance to the insurgents, marked the end of Operation Tempest.
-Joseph Stalin would not let the Polish government in exile return and instead created a puppet Moscow-backed government while arresting or killing Home Army personnel and members of the civil authorities.
-The Germans' strategic priority was now focused to the south, on the oil fields in Romania.
-In the autumn of 1944 many Home Army units were disbanded while remaining forces returned underground.
+In military terms it was a success, in political terms a defeat.
+The Red Army, with the NKVD following the Polish forces, soon showed its real colours.
+Almost half of the Polish soldiers who took part in Operation Tempest were arrested.
+They were forcibly conscripted into Berling's army, deported deep into Russia, or simply murdered.